comp110-lytle/comp110/site/team/documentation/leads/outreach.md

 Graduation Year: 2025

-Semesters on Team 110: 3
+Semesters on Team 110: 4

-Why I <3 Team 110: Working with students is my favorite part of COMP 110- no student intereaction is the same and I'm always learning from and with them.
+Why I <3 Team 110: Working with students is my favorite part of COMP 110- no student interaction is the same and I'm always learning from and with them.

-Fun Fact: I worked in a cemetery this past summer!
+Fun Fact: I don't have a thyroid :0

 //split//